richyjyun/SleepStates/README.md

 # SleepStates ([bioRxiv](https://www.biorxiv.org/content/10.1101/2022.04.28.489967v1))

 Tracking intracortical signals from the motor cortex of non-human primates via a Utah array for 20-24 hours and classifying brain states between 1) awake and moving, 2) awake and at rest, 3) REM sleep, 4) non-REM sleep.

 States were classified via dimensionality reduction and clustering.
 I first implemented a PCA (SVD) oriented approach, but ran into the limitations of linear transformations.
-I then implemented a stacked sparse autoencoder (inspired by Tsinalis et al. 2016) which was more consistent compared to EOG signals and movements recorded with the Kinect and showed clear REM cycles.
-Once the states are classified, spike and LFP dynamics throughout each state were analyzed.
+I then implemented a stacked sparse autoencoder (inspired by Tsinalis et al. 2016) with the PyTorch package which was more consistent compared to EOG signals and movements recorded with the Kinect.
+The autoencoder method also showed clear REM cycles.
+Once the states were classified, spike and LFP dynamics throughout each state were analyzed.

 Please see the latest manuscript for further details: https://www.biorxiv.org/content/10.1101/2022.04.28.489967v1